adityajoshi/feed_extractor/README.md

-# json_parser
+# Feed extractor
-## This extractor is written to extract and create rss feeds from NewPipe subscription export in sfeed format.
+## This is written to extract and create rss feeds from NewPipe subscription export in sfeed format.
+## Output then can be piped to sfeedrc file.